CrossRef/event-data-user-guide/event-data-manual.md

  :  Multilingual European DOI Registration Agency.
 A DOI Registration Agency.

 NISO
- :  National Information Standards Organisation.
+ :  National Information Standards Organization.
 A standards body who have created a Code of Conduct for altmetrics.

 ORCiD
  :  Open Researcher and Contributor ID.
 A system for assigning identifiers to authors.

 RA
  :  DOI Registration Agency.
-For example Crossref or Datacite.
+For example Crossref or DataCite.

 SLA
  :  Service Level Agreement.
 An agreement that CED will provide predictable service via its API.